MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 Description | Details
 ----------- | -------
-Total cases | *[New cases created within the specified time period]* + *[Rollover of active cases]* + *[Rollover of cases resolved within the specified time period]* + *[Rollover of cases cancelled within the specified time period]*
+Total cases | *New cases created within the specified time period* + *Rollover cases (including all rollover cases that are active, resolved or cancelled within the specified time period)*
-Resolutions | *[All cases resolved within specified time period]* Escalations | *[All cases escalated within specified time period]* SLA compliant | *[Of the total cases, the cases that are SLA compliant]* (including rollover cases and new cases that are SLA compliant)
+Resolutions | *All cases resolved within specified time period* Escalations | *All cases escalated within specified time period* SLA compliant | *Of the total cases, the cases that are SLA compliant* (including rollover cases and new cases that are SLA compliant)
-Average resolution time | *[The average resolution time of all cases resolved within specified time period]* Average CSAT | *[The sum of CSAT scores]* / *[The count of resolved cases that have CSAT values]*
+Average resolution time | *The average resolution time of all cases resolved within specified time period* Average CSAT | *The sum of CSAT scores* / *The count of resolved cases that have CSAT values*

-A blue up and down indicator next the value indicates the positive percent change in that direction.
-A red indicator indicates a negative percent change in that direction.
+A blue up and down indicator next the value indicates the percent change in a positive direction.
+A red indicator indicates the percent change in a negative direction.

 ## Case priority chart